johnzastrow/phpblog/hugo-export/posts/2008-07-05-linuxcom-bugs-in-your-shell-script.md

 ---
-title: 'Linux.com: Bugs in your shell script?'
+ #  'Linux.com: Bugs in your shell script?'
 categories:
   - Linux